timnon/pyschedule/README.md

 print(S.solution())
 ```

-The printout should look as follows:
+The printout should look as follows (without the additional makespan task):

 ```python
 [(clean, Bob, 0, 3), (wash, Alice, 0, 2), (cook, Alice, 2, 3), (MakeSpan, Alice, 3, 4)]
 ```

-Here we use a makespan objective.
+Here we use a makespan objective which means that we want to minimize the completion time of the last task.
 Hence, Alice should do the washing from 0 to 2 and then do the cooking from 2 to 3, whereas Bob will only do the cleaning from 0 to 3.
 This will ensure that both are done after three hours.
 This table representation is a little hard to read, if you want a visualization, first install matplotlib:

 ```python
 pip install matplotlib